-While the number of divorce filings does indeed begin to climb during the first month of the year, they don’t peak until March.
+While the number of divorce filings does indeed begin to climb during the first month of the year, according to the data they don’t peak until March.

 A great deal goes into ending your marriage.
-This is the time of year where people get the ball rolling.
+This is often the time of year when people get the ball rolling.
 You explore your options, meet with and potentially hire a divorce lawyer, make a plan for the kids, set up a support network, save money, and generally establish a strategy to move forward.

-Establishing custody, creating parenting plans, dividing commingled assets, all of this takes time and energy.
+Establishing custody, creating parenting plans, dividing commingled assets, and more; all of this takes time and energy.
 You have to collect documents, deal with discovery, and you may wind up in mediation, arbitration, or even go to trial.

 January Isn’t Alone

 Though January hogs the spotlight as divorce month, it’s not alone.
-The UW study shows that though the January through March window shows a 33% increase in divorce filings.
+The UW study demonstrates that the January through March window shows a 33% increase in divorce filings.

 The period from July through August shows a similar arc.
-During this span, the numbers experience a 30% bump, rising steadily then peaking as the summer winds down.
+During this span, the numbers experience a 30% bump, rising steadily and then peaking as the summer winds down.

 This time of year features many similar strains and stresses as the holidays.
 The kids are out of school and need care, many families go on vacation, and the pressures mount on fragile marriages.
 Also, when it comes to deciding custody, the courts are often reluctant to make a big change during the school year.
 In many cases, it makes sense to hash things like that out during breaks.